kartik130/otp-verification/README.md

-# otp-verification
-OTP Verification via Email using Python
+# OTP Verification via Email using Python

 This Python script allows you to send a one-time password (OTP) to a specified email address for verification using the SMTP protocol.
 It utilizes smtplib for sending emails and random for OTP generation.